-- Head Coaches and Assistant Coaches will be held to the same standard at ALL levels. - Door Personnel PeeWee to Senior must be Community Development Trained. - Level 1 Certified is equivalent to Community Development Trained. - Level 2 Certified is equivalent to Competitive Introduction Certified. - A first year coach must be 'In-Training' ('In-Training' is attending the clinic and working on completion of the workbook). - A second year coach must be 'Trained' ('Trained' is the completion of the workbook). - A third year coach must be 'Certified' (if required above) ('Certified' is once a Coach is 'Trained' they complete the online ethics test and evaluation. - Competitive Development: the requirement for Comp-Intro/Comp-Dev Learning Facilitators will be Comp-Intro Certified.
+- Head Coaches and Assistant Coaches (all coaches on the bench) will be held to the same standard at ALL levels. - Old NCCP Level 1 Certified is equivalent to Community Development Trained (CMD). - Old NCCP Level 2 Certified is equivalent to Competitive Introduction Certified (CPI). - A first year CPI coach must be 'In-Training' ('In-Training' is attending the clinic and working on completion of the workbook and the Making Headway in Sport online module). - A second year CPI coach must be 'Trained' ('Trained' is the completion of the workbook and the Making Headway online module). - National Team Coaches must be 'Certified' ('Certified' is once a Coach is 'Trained' they complete an Ethics course and evaluation). - Competitive Development: the requirement for Comp-Intro/Comp-Dev Learning Facilitators will be Comp Intro Certified.